kiking0501/MathDowsers-ARQMath/README.md

+### Generate Search Queries from Task Topics

+The given ARQMath task topics is a collection of mathematical questions from MathStackExchange with ``title``, ``question body``, and ``tags``.
+However, the search engine requires keywords and formulas as formal search queries for retrieval tasks.
+MathDowsers created the formal search queries with the following files:

+- ``query_prepro.py``: with pre-processing functions to convert and clean the given task topic files into json files.
+- ``query_filters.py``: with helper functions that create and read list of stopwords and "mathy" words for keyword selection.
+- ``query_model.py`` : with rule-based models to generate search queries.
+- ``query_postpro.py``: with post-processing functions to print or analyze the generated search queries.

+See descriptions in each file for more information.

 ## Changes

+*2021-12-22*: Update resources for generating formal search queries from the given task topics.

+*2021-11*: I finish my MMath thesis :)

 *2021-09-16*: Finish most features of the demo.
 Host the full demo at cs.uwaterloo.ca instead, and keep only a limited version in GitHub.